How to Become an Audiobook Narrator: Expert Advice

-In this Q&A interview, Audie award-winning narrator, Tavia Gilbert, gives an overview of the different types of narration, her experience and preferences for narration styles, and gives her insights into the most important skills that an audiobook narrator can develop.
+In this interview, Gilbert walks us through the different types of narration, her experience and preferences for narration styles, and she provides insights into the most important skills that an aspiring audiobook narrator ought to develop.

-Can you define the different types of narration?
+Can you define the different types of audiobook narration?

-A handful of narrators I know don’t vary their voices at all [known as solo narration], but, by and large, successful audiobook voice actors are differentiating each character with their voices.
+Gilbert: A handful of narrators I know don’t vary their voices at all (known as solo narration), but, by and large, successful audiobook voice actors are differentiating each character with their voices.
 At times, they’ll act out a large cast of every gender, race, and geographic origin imaginable, which is still referred to as solo narration.

 A duet-narration is when two actors cut in every line of dialogue in the scene, like an audio play.